Landmark Independent Study

 4mm.

-is the only Upright Weight-Bearing Flexion-Extension MRI.
-It is a Multi-Position™ Dynamic™ MRI
+MRI.
+It is a Multi-Position™ Dynamic™

-scanner.
-The Static position in these studies was defined by the UCLA scientists
+MRI scanner.
+The Static position in these studies was defined

-as the upright neutral sitting position and the Dynamic positions
+by the UCLA scientists as the upright neutral sitting position

-as the flexion and extension sitting positions.
-The study is the first to quantify the "miss
+positions.
+The study is the first to quantify

-rate" of Static MRI.
+Static MRI.

-In "Missed Spondylolisthesis
+"Missed Spondylolisthesis in Static

-#145) the authors calculate the spondylo-listhesis "miss rates" in
+(Paper #145) the authors calculate the spondylo-listhesis

-summarized in Table 1 establish that it is Dynamic™ MRI rather than Static
+The measurements summarized in Table 1 establish that it is Dynamic™

-MRI that is the method of choice for detecting the presence of lumbar spondylolistheses
+MRI rather than Static MRI that is the method of choice for detecting

-(i.e. the movement, or slippage, of a vertebrae in the spine) and for establishing
+slippage, of a vertebrae in the spine) and for establishing the

-the full extent of vertebral instability.
+full extent of vertebral instability.

 Table 1 |